ralphje/destructify/docs/fields.rst

        context.field_name

+   .. attribute:: ParsingContext.parent

+      Access to the parent context (useful when parsing a Structure inside a Structure).

    When you are implementing a field yourself, you get a :class:`ParsingContext` when reading from and writing to a stream, meaning you will probably use one the following methods: